Stefan II Crnojević: Lord of Zeta

 Stefan remained in Zeta hoping that the Ottomans would accept his suzerainty, but they only used him in order to easier gain control over his domains.
 Stefan was lord of Zeta only nominally, while Ottomans collected taxes from its population.
 In 1497 Feriz Beg captured Grbalj and put it under his effective military control, although it was still part of Zeta governed by Stefan Crnojević.
 In 1499 Feriz Beg formally annexed Zeta to the territory of his Sanjak of Scutari, after he became suspicious toward Stefan because of his contacts with Venice.
 Feriz Beg then invited Stefan Crnojević to Scutari, where he had him imprisoned.
 Stefan probably died in prison since he was never mentioned again in historical sources.
 According to some authors, after his brother had fled Zeta, Stefan was only an Ottoman spahi, who in 1499 went to Hilandar and became a monk, taking the monastic name Marko.

+Private life

+Nothing is known of Stefan's marriage; he presumably led a quiet life.
+Some sources indicate that he remained unmarried, while others suggest that he had a son, Ivan (Giovanni) II, who succeeded him after his death in 1499 and held a position of vassal, largely nominal authority until 1515.
+Based on these sources, his son was married to the Venetian noblewoman Caterina Orio and had a son, Đurađ V (Giorgio V), who succeeded him and continued this nominal rule from 1515 to 1516.
+Becoming a noble of Venice, he moved to Venice in 1516 at the urging of his wife, Catarina Doria, who wished to enjoy the luxurious pleasures of Venice and made her husband dislike the harsh life in Montenegro.